Unlock free GenAI with IrisGPT—trained on your data!

 Whether you’re in B2B SaaS, e-commerce, or another industry, customer happiness and employee satisfaction are likely to be foundational for success, making alternative approaches increasingly attractive.
 Yesterday, reactive customer support was the status quo.
 Today, with the advent of predictive analytics and proactive capabilities, it doesn’t need to be.

-“Designing great customer experiences is getting easier with the rise of predictive analytics” - McKinsey & Company.
+Analyzing customer data is pivotal in transitioning from reactive to proactive customer support strategies, enabling companies to increase revenue, optimize pricing, identify trends, and make informed decisions.“Designing great customer experiences is getting easier with the rise of predictive analytics” - McKinsey & Company.

 What is Predictive Customer Analytics?

 Predictive customer analytics in support means that companies can help customers resolve issues before they occur and sometimes even before they are even aware of them!
-Predictive customer experience analytics leverages AI to observe customer activity and find patterns in the data.
+Predictive customer experience analytics leverages AI to observe customer activity and analyze historical data to find patterns in the data.
 The patterns and data uncovered in predictive analytics can then be used to understand how a customer uses the products and detect potential issues that a customer may face.

 Salesforce found that 66% of customers expect companies to understand their unique needs and expectations.
 How do you measure up?